B4tuhanY1lmaz/CyberInfoBar/Readme.md

 - Multilanguage support

-This skin still under development if you see any issue please share with me.
+This skin still under development if you see any issue please share it from #bug_reporting channel on discord server.

 Join our Discord Server : https://discord.com/invite/72GZGN3